-Xbox Series X energy-saving standby mode explained
+Xbox Series X energy saver standby mode explained

-Xbox Series X Instant-on standby mode explained
+Xbox Series X instant-on standby mode explained

 If you're looking for lightning fast performance and don't care all that much about the environment or your electricity bill, then the Xbox Series X Instant-on standby mode will be what you're looking for.
-It is activated in the same way as Energy-saving – navigate through My Games and Apps, Settings, Power mode and Startup, and then the Power mode dropdown.

-Xbox Series X Instant-on mode will ensure that your console goes from off to signed into Xbox Live in fewer than five seconds.
+Xbox Series X Standby mode will ensure that your console goes from off to signed into Xbox Live in fewer than five seconds.
 Pair that with Quick Resume and it means you'll be able to go from sitting on the couch to moving a character around in, potentially, no more than 20 seconds.
-If anything, between the SSD, Instant-on standby mode and Quick Resume, the Xbox Series X is too fast.
+If anything, between the SSD, standby mode and Quick Resume, the Xbox Series X is too fast.

-Of course, you can also dial in a greater degree of precision with the Xbox Series X Instant-on standby mode.
+Of course, you can also dial in a greater degree of precision with the Xbox Series X standby mode.
 From that Power Mode and Startup menu in Settings you'll be able to have it so that when the Xbox is off it will also turn off storage, which means that games installed on the Seagate Storage Expansion Card won't automatically install.
-From here, you can also order a full Xbox Series X shutdown or run a restart cycle, would you need or want to – remember kids, it's always good to clear your cache once in a while.
+From here, you can also order a full Xbox Series X shutdown or run a restart cycle, should you need or want to – remember kids, it's always good to clear your cache once in a while.

 How to install Xbox Series X games | How to transfer games to Xbox Series X external transfer | How to pair an Xbox Series X controller | Xbox Share button | Xbox Series X controller and accessory compatibility | What discs work in an Xbox Series X | Does Xbox Series X play Blu-ray movies | How to eject an Xbox Series X disc | How to hard reset an Xbox Series X